Skip to main content

 Question, How many hours of your day do you devote to these activities?
 Each choice has a text box where you enter a number.
 There is a Total row where the answers add up to 24.

-Example: You can ask respondents how many of hours they dedicate to certain activities in a given day and require that their answers add up to 24.
+Example: You can ask respondents how many hours they dedicate to certain activities in a given day and require that their answers add up to 24.

 Qtip: Constant sum questions can be used in surveys and 360 projects, but no other Employee Experience projects.
 Constant sum questions are not compatible with scoring.